p0-security/p0cli/CONTRIBUTING.md

 ## Single-Artifact Binary

-To build the CLI as a single-artifact binary, use the `yarn build` script and then run `build.sh`.
-The built binary will be output to `/build`.
-It can be run even if NodeJS isn't installed on your system.
+To build the CLI as a single-artifact binary, use the `yarn build:sea` script and then run `build.sh`.
+You must have NodeJS version 22 or newer currently installed on your system when building the standalone CLI.
+The resulting binary will be output to `/build/sea`, and can be run even if NodeJS is uninstalled on your system.
 Currently only MacOS is supported.